abingdonpta/abingdonpta/content/about/roles.md

 - **Location**: Home and around the community
 - **Time of day**: Any
 - **Months**: Year-round

-## 🎓 Educational Programs Role Descriptions

-### 🍅 Garden Coordinator

-Abingdon Elementary has a garden in the front of the building, to the right of the main entrance.
-(The garden is sometimes called an "outdoor classroom.")
-The goal of the garden is to enrich students' and families' knowledge of environmental sustainability and to be good stewards of our Earth, while providing first hand experience in learning about our food supply and our pollinators.
-More information can be found on the [garden page](/garden), and from our [garden newsletter](https://docs.google.com/forms/d/e/1FAIpQLSc62Xf5rFUBG1XqElQa2VQJUJu8k8Kf0RWTWPzoemf8bOLF-A/viewform?usp=sf_link).

-The Garden Coordinator works with Abingdon's Sustainability Coordinator (traditionally the science teacher) to organize garden cleanups, help with procuring supplies, and any other assistance.
-The Garden Coordinator maintains a list of community volunteers who may be called upon to help.
-The garden is a great way to get the community invested in Abingdon's success.

-- **Location**: School
-- **Time of day**: Weekend daytime, though some weekday availability is a plus to coordinate with staff and students
-- **Months**: Year-round except for winter

-### 🔔 After School Enrichment Coordinator

-The After School Enrichment Coordinator serves as the liaison with our vendor to create the schedule for After-School Enrichment at Abingdon.
-The Coordinator also work with the Abingdon Student Support Team to enroll students identified for scholarships (funded by the PTA) and ensure that the room reservation request forms for each session are completed.

-- **Location**: School
-- **Time of day**: Immediately after school day
-- **Months**: Year-round

-### 🎨 Reflections Chair

-Reflections is a national PTA-sponsored program that encourages students to express themselves artistically.
-Learn more about Reflections [on the National PTA's website](https://www.pta.org/home/programs/reflections).

-The Reflections Chair organizes Abingdon's Reflections program by publicizing the program and recruiting volunteers to help judge the submissions.
-To make things easier, the National PTA publishes a "[Local Leader's Guide](https://www.pta.org/docs/default-source/files/programs/reflections/current_reflections-21-22/21-22_local-leaders-guide_reflections69c84cf1aa3e63899f67ff00009b2bd9.pdf)" which provides step-by-step instructions on how to manage the Reflections program.
-They also provide [a great deal of promotional material](https://www.pta.org/home/programs/reflections/startyourprogram) that our PTA can use to raise awareness of the program.

-Due to a lack of volunteers, the Abingdon PTA has not participated in the Reflections program in several years.
-During the 2022-23 school year, we would like to bring back Reflections to Abingdon.

-- **Location**: Home, potentially school as well
-- **Time of day**: Unsure
-- **Months**: September and October, potentially November and December as well

-### 🏃‍♀️ Girls on the Run

-Girls on the Run is a youth development program for girls in 3rd-8th grade.
-They teach life skills through dynamic interactive lessons and running games.
-The program culminates with the girls being physically and emotionally prepared to complete a celebratory 5K running event.
-The goal of the program is to unleash confidence through accomplishment while establishing a lifetime appreciation of health and fitness.

-Learn more about Girls on the Run on [their website](https://www.girlsontherun.org) and their [local Northern Virginia unit's website](https://gotrnova.org).

-- **Location**: School
-- **Time of day**: Immediately after school day
-- **Months**: September to November and/or March to May

-### 🧠 Odyssey of the Mind

-The Odyssey of the Mind Coordinator organizes students' participation in a problem-solving and critical thinking competition.
-The competition encourages creativity and cooperation as teams of students work together to produce a "solution" to problems; these solutions generally involve putting on a skit that incorporates props, costumes, and even songs.
-Learn more about Odyssey of the Mind on [their website](https://www.odysseyofthemind.com) and their [Virginia unit's website](https://vaodyssey.org).

-- **Location**: School and competition location(s)
-- **Time of day**: Immediately after school day and competition time
-- **Months**: Unsure

-There are other educational programs available to elementary school students, like [🏃‍♂️ Boys Gotta Run](https://www.boysgottarun.com), and [🔬 Science Olympiad](https://www.soinc.org/), with which Abingdon has little or no participation experience; however, the PTA could support Abingdon's participation provided that we have a motivated volunteer.

 ## 🏘️ Community Relations Role Descriptions